Art

 Smaller Galleries

-The artistic attractions don't end with the Big Three galleries and, if time is on your side, the smaller, more focused collections at the Real Academia de Bellas Artes, the Museo de Sorrolla and Museo Lázaro Galdiano can be equally rewarding.
+The artistic attractions don't end with the Big Three galleries and, if time is on your side, the smaller, more focused collections at the Real Academia de Bellas Artes, the Museo de Sorolla and Museo Lázaro Galdiano can be equally rewarding.